goauthentik/authentik/website/developer-docs/docs/writing-documentation.md

 -   The product name authentik should always be stylized as `authentik` (with a lower-case "a" and ending with a "k").
 -   Documentation should use American English.
--   Feel free to use [Docusaurus-specific features](https://docusaurus.io/docs/next/markdown-features)
+-   You can use standard [Docusaurus-specific features](https://docusaurus.io/docs/next/markdown-features), which include MDX elements such as tabs and admonitions.
 -   Use abbreviations where it makes sense (for commonly used terms like SAML and OAuth) for common terms.
 If an abbreciation is less-known, spell it out in parentheses after the first use.
 -   Phrasing should almost always be in present tense and active voice:

-    DON'T: "The Applications page will be loaded."
+    -   DON'T: "The Applications page will be loaded."

-    DO: "The Applications page loads."
+    -   DO: "The Applications page displays."

 -   When referring to UI text or UI components in authentik, use **bold** text.
 -   When referring to other objects in authentik code or functionality, use _cursive_ text, and link to the corresponding documentation if possible.